Table of Contents

 ‘As the HR manager, I want to share and explain the results of our screening with the functional manager so they can decide who they want to interview.’

-Reference B: Example Agile User Stories from HVAC in a Hurry (Enterprise Project)
+Reference B: Example User Stories from HVAC in a Hurry (IT Project)

 Example Epic I